 - Individuals with physical or intellectual disabilities who cannot find employment except at reduced wages

 Note that an employee is generally defined as a person who works at a site owned or managed by the organization that pays them, and who receives the equipment, instructions, and support needed to do their work from the organization that pays them.

 What if I Am Eligible for the Minimum Wage in Ohio But My Employer Pays Me Less Than That?

 If your employer shorts you on pay more than once and the problem is not corrected as soon as you ask your employer about it, you have a strong case for pursuing a lawsuit.
 Speaking with experienced minimum wages attorneys will help you gather and submit the appropriate evidence that your employer is cheating you out of the money you earned.

 Understand, too, that a manager or business owner who refuses to pay you the minimum wage may also be cheating many or most of your co-workers.
 As a result, you may be able to take legal action on behalf of all aggrieved employees.

 Employees who win unpaid wage cases can receive back pay with additional monetary damages, attorney’s fees, costs and expenses, and orders from the court for the employer to prove that it is no longer violating workers’ rights regarding fair pay.
 Winning an unpaid wages case also protects future workers from an employer who tries to deny people the money they have earned.

-You can schedule a confidential, no-cost confidential consultation with a Coffman Legal employment attorney by calling 614-949-1181 or by completing this online contact form.
+You can schedule a confidential, no-cost confidential consultation with Coffman Legal employment attorneys by calling 614-949-1181 or by completing this online contact form.
 We handle cases involving unpaid wages, discrimination against employees and job applicants, workplace harassment, wrongful termination, and workplace retaliation.